LOADING ...

 You know I'm saying, wealthy, appetizing.

-The poor be so poor and hungry
+The poor gonna be so and hungry

-so let me ask you this then,
+Aight so let me ask you then,

-Do you see as somebody that's rich
+Do you see yourself as that's rich

 And built myself up so I get it to where I owned it.

-I from having somebody manage me
+I went from having manage me

 You what I'm saying I made myself a millionaire.